darrenxx3/darrenxx3/README.md

 - 🔭 I’m currently working to become a **better person day by day slowly but surely**
 - 🌱 I’m currently learning **HTML**, **CSS** , **JS** , **Python** , **Machine Learning**, **Data Analytics/Scientist** & ~~**BootStrap**~~
 <!-- - 👯 I’m looking to collaborate on ...-->
-- 🤔 I’m looking for help with **creating a good responsive website** any help from you guys are really mean alot to me
 - ❓ I'm looking for an internship opportunity especially Data analyst and Data scientist
 - 💬 Ask me about something else besides code because i'm still an amateur haha
 - 📫 How to reach me: [Click here]